dvicoben/slophep/README.md

 # About the Predictions
+For predicting absolute values (e.g. the BR of a decay mode over $q^2$), SLOP uses hadron masses, $G_F$, CKM matrix elements, and hadron lifetimes from `flavio`'s `default_parameters`.
+This can result in slight differences with respect to predictions from elsewhere (e.g. EOS) even if the FF and amplitude/observable computation is the same due to these differing factors.
+For rate normalised observables or ratios these factors should cancel and there should be no difference.

+Also important to note: Wilson coefficients are defined at a particular scale.
+In SLOP the scale is set to $\mu = 4.8$ by default, but this can be changed when initialising the prediction.
+For plotting error bands this is particularly important as your fitter may not assume the same scale.

 For $B \to P$ predictions, the decomposition of the decay rate, up to normalisation constant, follows the form:
 $$\frac{\mathrm{d}\Gamma}{\mathrm{d}q^2 \mathrm{d}\cos\theta_\ell} \propto
 a(q^2) + b(q^2)\cos\theta_\ell + c(q^2)\cos^2\theta_\ell